Alex Bregman Player Props: Astros vs. Pirates

-After going 1-for-4 in his last game, Alex Bregman and the Houston Astros face the Pittsburgh Pirates (who will start Roansy Contreras) at 6:35 PM ET on Monday.
+After going 1-for-3 with an RBI in his last game, Alex Bregman and the Houston Astros face the Pittsburgh Pirates (who will start Mitch Keller) at 6:35 PM ET on Tuesday.

-He had a one-hit showing in his previous game (1-for-4) against the Twins.
+He had a one-hit performance in his last game (1-for-3) against the Pirates.

 Alex Bregman Game Info & Props vs. the Pirates